 Preparatory course for those needing to develop reading, writing, and thinking skills necessary for college success.
 Required for all students whose competency test scores indicate developmental work is needed.
 A passing grade is prerequisite to EN 101.
 Credit students only.
-(Pass/Fail.
-3 institutional credit hours.)
+(Counts toward GPA but does not fulfill degree requirements toward graduation.)